 Fig. 1.
-Spiral arms in the Iso-NBody simulation, at t = 7 Gyr.
-Left: Surface density plot of the stellar component.
-Middle: Radially normalized density ( $\delta\rho_r$ ) of the stellar component.
-The contours represent the regions where $\delta\rho_r = 0$ (in black), and $\delta\rho_r = \pm 0.2$ (in white).
-Right: $\delta\rho_r$ of the DM particles around the stellar disc (|Z| < 4 kpc).
+Spiral arms in the Iso-NBody simulation, at t=7 Gyr.
+Left: surface density plot of the stellar component.
+Middle: radially normalized density $(\delta\rho_r)$ of the stellar component.
+The contours represent the regions where $\delta\rho_r=0$ (in black), and $\delta\rho_r=\pm0.2$ (in white).
+Right: $\delta\rho_r$ of the DM particles around the stellar disc (|Z|<4 kpc).
 The contours are the same as the middle panel.
 We observe a clear spiral arm pattern in the DM halo, strongly correlated with the stellar spiral arms.

-with a Sagittarius-like perturber (Sgr-NBody), a high-resolution hydrodynamical simulation (Hydro), and a cosmological simulation from the Auriga project (Au27).
-These models provide additional insights and robustness into the formation and evolution of spiral arms under different physical conditions and simula-
+To complement the analysis, we also examine other simulations, including a test particle model (TP), a tidal N-body model with a Sagittarius-like perturber (Sgr-NBody), a high-resolution hydrodynamical simulation (Hydro), and a cosmological simulation from the Auriga project (Au27).
+These models provide additional insights and robustness into the formation and evolution of spiral arms under different physical conditions and simulation set-ups.

-150 of spiral arms under different physical conditions and simulation set-ups.
 Further details of the simulations are provided in Appendix A.

-We analysed the response of the DM halo to stellar spiral arms by focussing on the region |Z| < 4 kpc and R < 30 kpc.
+We analysed the response of the DM halo to stellar spiral arms by focusing on the region |Z| < 4 kpc and R < 30 kpc.
 The potential impact of the vertical cuts on our results is found to be small (see Appendix B.1).
-Key measurables include: radially normalized density ( $\delta \rho_r$ ), which is the fractional deviation of the local density (integrating over the vertical dimension) with respect to the average (over all azimuths) at the same radius

-- (Eq.
-B.2), which clearly emphasized the non-axisymmetric variations; mean radial and azimuthal velocities ( $\langle V_R \rangle$ , $\langle V{\phi} \rangle$ ); and vertical breathing motion ( $V{Z, br}$ ), which quantifies vertical velocity asymmetry between the upper and lower halves of the disc (Eq.
-B.3). $V{Z, br}$ traces the compression and expansion caused by the quadrupoles in the potential (spiral arms and bar).
-We used a Fourier decomposition to detect the spiral structure, with the m = 2 mode tracking the phase ( $\phi_2$ ) and amplitude ( $\Sigma_2$ ) of the spirals.
-The spiral pattern speed ( $\Omega_s$ ) was derived from a linear regression of the phase over a ±0.1 Gyr window.
-Face-on images, - 170 smoothed with Gaussian kernels, were generated to aid interpretation.
-For simulations with perturbers, we applied a centrosymmetrization (rotate by 180° and average with the original) to remove the dipole signatures coming from the response to the perturber, and highlight the quadrupole signature of the spiral arms.
+Key measurables include: radially normalized density $(\delta \rho_r)$, which is the fractional deviation of the local density (integrating over the vertical dimension) with respect to the average (over all azimuths) at the same radius (Eq.
+(B.2)), which clearly emphasized the non-axisymmetric variations; mean radial and azimuthal velocities $(\langle V_R \rangle, \langle V{\phi} \rangle)$; and vertical breathing motion $(V{Z, br})$, which quantifies vertical velocity asymmetry between the upper and lower halves of the disc (Eq.
+(B.3)). $V{Z,br}$ traces the compression and expansion caused by the quadrupoles in the potential (spiral arms and bar).
+We used a Fourier decomposition to detect the spiral structure, with the m=2 mode tracking the phase (φ_2) and amplitude (Σ_2) of the spirals.
+The spiral pattern speed (Ω_s) was derived from a linear regression of the phase over a ±0.1 Gyr window.
+Faceon images, smoothed with Gaussian kernels, were generated to aid interpretation.
+For simulations with perturbers, we applied a centro-symmetrization (rotate by 180° and average with the original) to remove the dipole signatures coming from the response to the perturber, and highlight the quadrupole signature of the spiral arms.
 Further details about the methods used are provided in Appendix B.